 Variety.
 Independence.
 Flexibility.
 The chance to define and fulfill your tasks and projects.
 These may be a few of the things on your mind as you consider going freelance.

 You’re probably also thinking about money.
-You were worried about financial instability, sure.
+You may be worried about financial instability.
 But eager to remove the cap from your annual salary.
 Maybe you heard about the London Business School/Eden McCallum survey that found 67% of freelancers earn the same or more while working fewer weeks than in their previous full-time jobs.
 The report also found that freelancing cut the gender pay gap from 30% to 3%.

 If freelancing were that simple, everyone would quit their job.
 But not everybody is ready to go freelance.
 Like a regular job, you must earn your benefits.
 It takes imagination to sustain variety.
 It takes responsibility to maintain independence.
 And flexibility — well, it flexes both ways.